 Style Notes: Christophe Lemaire has been around for some time, but it's only in the past few years that his name has shot into the mass style psyche.
 This is partly down to his pared-back aesthetic becoming a perfect fit for Uniqlo.

-What to Buy: Our editor has two Lemaire sweaterdresses and cannot rave about them enough.
-But right now, we're also loving the shirts.
+What to Buy: One of our editors has two Lemaire sweaterdresses and cannot rave about them enough.
+But right now, we're also loving the sailor pants.